AaronSadlerUK/Umbraco.TimePicker/README.md

 This is tested with **Umbraco V8.6.1**

-Until I make a packge you will need to place the TimePicker folder into the App_Plugins folder and restart the Application Pool for it to show up.
+Until I make a package, you simply need to place the TimePicker folder into the App_Plugins folder, and restart the Application Pool for it to show up.

 ### Contribution guidelines